This course presents an introduction into the linguistics of sign languages. The following topics will be covered:

 To reflect on how the study of sign languages contributes to our understanding of language emergence.

 Mode of instruction

 Seminar, with weekly readings.
-Each student will present a paper during the course.
 The final assignment consists of a paper on a related topic.

 Presentation & participation 40%